Catholic Church in Spain: Statistics

 There are over 42 million baptized, covering about 92% of the total population.
 There are 70 dioceses and archdioceses.
 Some studies indicate that the percentage of the population that identifies as Catholic is closer to 60%.

 In spite of strong traditions, most Spaniards do not participate regularly in religious services.
 A study conducted in October 2006 by the Spanish Centre of Sociological Research shows that of the Spaniards who identify themselves as religious, 54% hardly ever or never go to church (except for wedding and funerals), 15% go to church some times a year, 10% some time per month and 19% every Sunday or multiple times per week.
 A huge majority of young Spaniards, including those who self-identify as Catholic, ignore the Church's stance on issues such as pre-marital sex, sexual orientation or contraception.
 75% of Spanish Catholics support same-sex marriage and 13% oppose it.
 91% of Spanish Catholics believe society should accept gay people while 8% believe society should not accept gays.

 The total number of parish priests has shrunk from 24,300 in 1975 to 19,307 in 2005.
 Nuns also dropped 6.9% to 54,160 in the period 2000–2005.

 According to the Eurobarometer 69 (2008), another independent source, only 3% of Spaniards consider religion as one of their three most important values, while the European mean is 7%.

+In 2026, the Spanish Bishops' Conference published a doctrinal note about the "observed signs that indicate a rebirth of Christian faith especially among young Spaniards from Gen Z."